devonmickels/devonmickels/README.md

 ## Full-time Student and Game Developer

-- 🔭 Currently working on Surviving Exile.
+- 🔭 Currently working on [Surviving Exile][instagram].
 A colony management game for PC.
-[Dwarven Realms Studio][instagram]
 - 🌱 Currently learning Python and OpenCV.
 - 👯 Open to any kind of project.